Fellowship & Outreach

 Christianity is stable or on the rise in some countries, mostly in Africa and South America.
 Still, any gains are small, and these nations are not strong in the faith historically, so they do not fit 2 Thessalonians 2's “falling away.”

 The remedy to this spiritual negativity is to press into Christ more deeply than ever.
-As Hebrews 11:6 says, God “is a rewarder of those who diligently seek him.”
+As Hebrews 11:6 says, God “is a rewarder of those who diligently seek Him.”
 Salvation comes through a Person, not an institution or a theology.

-Christians must read the Bible and pray the Lord will help conform us to his will.
-We need to ask others to petition God for us, and we should take their requests before him as well.
+Christians must read the Bible and pray the Lord will help conform us to His will.
+We need to ask others to petition God for us, and we should take their requests before Him as well.
 Going to church or having other fellowship with believers fosters relationships, belief, and perseverance.
-We must not forget to ask the Lord to assist us in entering his rest, knowing he has us in the palm of his hand, working all together for our good (Romans 8:28-30).
+We must not forget to ask the Lord to assist us in entering His rest, knowing He has us in the palm of His hand, working all together for our good (Romans 8:28-30).
 Believers have peace and strength in living from a position of trust in God.

-The Christian will stand strong against the forces of evil not by their own cunning but the Almighty’s power and linking arms with sisters and brothers in the faith.
+The Christian will stand strong against the forces of evil not by his own cunning but the Almighty’s power and linking arms with sisters and brothers in the faith.
 “Everyone who exalts himself will be humbled, and he who humbles himself will be exalted,” Jesus says in Luke 18:14.
 This last epoch before the end is no time to go it alone.